canonical/spark-client-snap/README.md

 ```

 ## Interactive Spark Shell
-If you intend to spark-shell, please enable the scala history file write access.
+If you intend to use spark-shell, please enable the scala history file write access.

 ```bash
 snap connect spark-client:enable-scala-history